 Learn even more ⇓ Learn more ⇓ Show lessHow Do I Receive Phone Calls from an Inmate in the Clayton County Jail?

-To receive phone calls from an inmate in Clayton County follow these instructions:
+To receive phone calls from inmates in Clayton County, or to assist them in making phone calls to other people, follow these steps:

 We’ve compiled a list of Frequently Asked Questions and Answers for everything you need to know about Clayton County Jail’s Inmate Phone Policies, Rules and Guidelines.
 If you still have questions after reviewing these FAQs, call 770-471-1122 for further assistance.